 John was baptized at St. Mary Star of the Sea Catholic Church in Key West in 1876 when he was 46 years old.

-From the book “Florida’s Last Frontier” by Charlton Tebeau: “John Weeks is elsewhere described as a Union sympathizer who took refuge in Key West during the War between the States.
+From the book “Florida’s Last Frontier” published in 1957 by Charlton Tebeau: “John Weeks is elsewhere described as a Union sympathizer who took refuge in Key West during the War between the States.
 He was among a number of persons who located at Cape Sable to produce vegetables for the town of Key West.”

 “Florida’s Last Frontier” by Charlton Tebeau